-Idea 1 Free or Near-Free Shuttle Bus Linking the CBD with Marketplace and Riverside would leverage off the physical proximity between these locations and support the desire to create a more integrated retail and commercial sector in Shepparton.
-The service would only operate during normal shopping hours and provide a limited-stop service (possibly five stops at: Shepparton Marketplace,
+Idea 1 Free or Near-Free Shuttle Bus Linking the CBD with Marketplace and Riverside

+Rationale: The creation of a regular free or near-free (gold coin all-day ticket) shuttle bus would leverage off the physical proximity between these locations and support the desire to create a more integrated retail and commercial sector in Shepparton.
+The service would only operate during normal shopping hours and provide a limited-stop service (possibly five stops at: Shepparton Marketplace, Shepparton Plaza, Maude Street Mall, Mill site and Riverside).